-In 1867, thoroughbred horses raced at the now-legendary Belmont Stakes, followed by Preakness Stakes, in 1873.
-In 1875, the Kentucky Derby, debuted at Churchill Downs in south Louisville, Kentucky, and these three annual events became known as the Triple Crown.
-Betting on – and attending – horse races was reserved for the elite and it was not viewed in the same way as conventional gambling.
+In 1867, thoroughbred horses raced at the now legendary Belmont Stakes, followed by Preakness Stakes, in 1873.
+In 1875, the Kentucky Derby debuted at Churchill Downs in south Louisville, Kentucky, and these three annual events became known as the Triple Crown.
+Betting on – and attending – horse races was reserved for the elite, and it was not viewed in the same way as conventional gambling.

 1890: A boom in horse racing

-Within 23 years, more than 300 horse racing tracks had been created all over the United States.
+Within 23 years, more than 300 horse-racing tracks had been built all over the US.
 This impressive number was a reflection of Americans’ favorable attitude toward betting on sport and gambling.

 1910: Gambling is banned

 Another favored sport to bet on was boxing.
-Fighters like Jack Dempsey and Gene Tunney rose to fame during this period.
-As people got to hear of lottery scandals and frauds relating to gambling, the attitude to all forms of gambling shifted – and it was made illegal once again.
+Fighters including Jack Dempsey and Gene Tunney rose to fame during this period.
+But as people got to hear of lottery scandals and fraud relating to gambling, the attitude to all forms of gambling shifted – and it was made illegal once again.

 1919: The Black Sox scandal

 The Black Sox scandal is an important piece of American sports betting history.
 It happened during the 1919 World Series.
 Eight members of the favored Chicago White Sox were charged with intentionally losing the series to the Cincinnati Reds.
-They were bribed $10,000 each by a noted sports betting syndicate run by Arnold Rothstein.
-This tainted the image of sports betting and led people to believe that betting on professional sport could compromise the integrity of the sports.
+They were bribed $10,000 each by a noted gambling syndicate run by Arnold Rothstein.
+This tainted the image of sports wagering and led people to believe that betting on professional sport could compromise the integrity of the sports themselves.

 Mid-20th century: Las Vegas becomes the US’ sports betting capital

 With so many different phases of legality and illegality, you might be wondering, “when did sports betting become legal again?”
 Well, in 1949, the state of Nevada legalized betting on sports to help improve its tourism industry.
-By the year 1951, the federal government imposed a 10% tax on all sports bets.
+By 1951, the Federal Government had imposed a 10% tax on all sports bets.
 However, sportsbook casinos were losing out.
-In 1971, Congress proceeded to reduce the tax to 2% which led to a rebirth of sports betting in Las Vegas.
+In 1971, Congress proceeded to reduce the tax to 2%, which led to a rebirth of legal sports betting in Las Vegas.

 1960s through 1980s: Congress establishes new laws